GhenovNik/login_page/README.md

 *forgot password
 *registration

+to start the project, you need to:
+1)run the command "npm i" in the terminal.
-to start the project, you need to run the command "npm start" in the terminal.
+2)run the command "npm start" in the terminal.

 I tried to make the code as clean as possible, but I'm sure that there are still places where it can be improved.